Rousseff defends Brazil's World Cup spending, urges warm welcome

 Rousseff, who seeks a second term in October, noted that public spending on health and education were among the budget lines that have grown the most during her presidency.
 In the three years since Brazil started building World Cup stadiums, she said, the country has spent 212 times as much on health and schools as it has on arenas.

-Earlier on Tuesday, officials at FIFA, soccer's governing body, sought to deflect criticism that the organization was making huge profits at the expense of Brazilian taxpayers.
-[ID:nL2N0OR1DS]
+Earlier on Tuesday, officials at FIFA, football's governing body, sought to deflect criticism that the organisation was making huge profits at the expense of Brazilian taxpayers.

 Because of the cloud of corruption that often hangs over FIFA, and a long history of graft in Brazil itself, many Brazilians assume that the high costs of the tournament, and the delays and unfulfilled promises, are the result of wrongdoing.